geoserver/geoserver/doc/en/user/source/community/pgraster/pgraster.rst

 ------------

 * You must have a PostGIS 2.0 database where your raster tiles will be stored.
 * Raster tiles should have been previously created using ``gdal_retile`` since this module will simply import them and configure the store.
-The ImageMosaic JDBC setup example documentation provides `examples <http://docs.geotools.org/latest/userguide/library/coverage/jdbc/prepare.html>`_ of how to do that.
+The ImageMosaic JDBC setup example documentation provides :geotools:`examples <library/coverage/jdbc/prepare.html>` of how to do that.
 * In case you want to perform automatic import of the raster tiles into the database, you need to have raster2pgsql and psql executables installed on your machine and configured on your ``PATH``.
 (In case your PostGIS 2.0 installation is on the same machine where you will run GeoServer, the executables should be already available).

 Installation